Russia Travel Blog | All about Russia in English

 The Final Years of the Russian Empire, Karl Bulla, photo 23

-This photo was made by Viktor Bulla, Karl Bulla’s son, from a rooftop near his photo studio.
-Moments after demonstrators were machine-gunned in the summer of 1917.
+This photo was taken by Viktor Bulla, Karl Bulla’s son, from the rooftop near his photography studio.
+It was taken immediately after demonstrators were machine-gunned in the summer of 1917.

 The Final Years of the Russian Empire, Karl Bulla, photo 24